openmc-dev/openmc/docs/source/methods/geometry.rst

 noting that :math:`(\mathbf{v} \cdot \hat{\mathbf{n}}) \hat{\mathbf{n}}` is the
 projection of the velocity vector onto the normal vector.
 By subtracting two times this projection, the velocity is reflected with respect to the surface normal.
-Since the velocity of the particle will not change as it undergoes reflection, we can work with the direction of the particle instead, simplifying equation :eq:`reflection-v` to
+Since the magnitude of the velocity of the particle will not change as it undergoes reflection, we can work with the direction of the particle instead, simplifying equation :eq:`reflection-v` to

 .. math::
     :label: reflection-omega